MicrosoftDocs/memdocs/sccm/desktop-analytics/compat-assessment.md

 ### Driver dependency

 The app is dependent on a driver.
-Desktop Analytics recommends the app for pilot testing.
-It should work fine for pilot, but you'll find any regressions.
+Desktop Analytics recommends the app for pilot testing to discover any regressions.
 If you have any problems, contact the publisher to request a version that's compliant with Windows 10.

 ### Additional insights